-RECORD: Darwin, C. R. 1835.
-'Coral Islands'.
+RECORD: Darwin, C. R. 12.1835.
+'Coral Islands' essay.
 CUL-DAR41.1-12.
-Transcribed and edited by D. R. Stoddart.
 Edited by John van Wyhe (Darwin Online, http://darwin-online.org.uk/)

-Reproduced with permission of David Stoddart, the Syndics of Cambridge University Library and William Huxley Darwin.
+NOTE: See record in the Darwin Online manuscript catalogue, enter its Identifier here.
+Reproduced with permission of the Syndics of Cambridge University Library and William Huxley Darwin.
+The paper is watermarked 'R M 1831 1'.

-Coral Islands (1
+Corall Islands (1

-Although I have personally scarcely seen anything of the Coral Islands in the Pacifick Ocean.
-I am tempted to make a few observations respecting them.—
+Although I have personally scarcely seen anything of the Coral Islands in the Pacifick Ocean, I am tempted to make a few observations respecting them.—

-(a) [Perhaps the similar direction of the North part of New Zealand & that part of New Holland, which in its position & barrier of Corall reefs is intimately connected with the South sea, may be more than an accidental coincidence.— [1]] Those small Islands, which stretch in an E.W direction half way across the Pacifick, are frequently described as being a curved part of that Volcanic band of Islands which terminates Southward at the New Hebrides, or more properly in New Zealand.—
+(a) Perhaps the similar direction of the north part of New Zealand & that part of New Holland, which in its position & barrier of corall reefs is intimately connected with the South sea, may be more than an accidental coincidence.— Those small Islands, which stretch in an E.W direction half way across the Pacifick, are frequently described as being a curved part of that volcanic band of Islands which terminates Southward at the New Hebrides, or more properly in New Zealand.—

 [1v]

 (a) Again we see the same fact in the northern part of New Zealand; the constitution of which, like the foregoing Islands, is essentially Volcanic.
 The NE coast of Australia which is fronted by the great barrier reef & so intimately connected with the Pacifick, has also a NW & SE direction.
-The whole shore is believed to consist of Granitic rocks; a little way inland a long chain of hills runs parallel to the coast line.— (Dr. Fitton's Appendix to King's Australia)
+The whole shore is believed to consist of granitic rocks; a little way inland a long chain of hills runs parallel to the coast line.— (Dr. Fitton's Appendix to King's Australia)*

-1835 Coral Islands (2
+1835 Corall Islands (2

-But I do not think this is a correct view.—In each separate Archipelago the direction already alluded to is found.— This law prevails even (a) as far as the Sandwich Isds. (a)— Perhaps the strongest exception will be (b) discovered in the Friendly Isd. that is if these are taken without reference to the group of the Fidjis.
-All the Islands ought rather to be considered as so many short parallel lines, than the continuation of the great volcanic band which sweeps round the Eastern shores of Asia.— I have pointed out this fact, as showing a degree of physical connection in the Islands of Polynesia.
-Forster in his observations in a Voyage round the World. makes three classes for the different kinds:— (1st) High Islands without Coral reefs; he adduces as Examples the Marquesas & Hebrides. & two out of the Friendly Is; to them may be added the Navigators
+But I do not think this is a correct view.—In each separate archipelago the direction already alluded to is found.— This law prevails even as far as the Sandwich Isds.— (a) Perhaps the strongest exception will be discovered in the (b) Friendly Isd. that is if these are taken without reference to the group of the Fidjis.
+All the islands ought rather to be considered as so many short parallel lines, than the continuation of the great volcanic band which sweeps round the eastern shores of Asia.— I have pointed out this fact, as showing a degree of physical connection in the islands of Polynesia.
+Forster in his observations in a Voyage round the World,* makes three classes for the different kinds: of islandsto each of these may might

 [2a]